 Hao Tan is a partner at Arch & Lake LLP.
 He works closely with clients in Asia and U.S. to obtain IP protections all over the world.
 Hao has both a Ph.D. in Electrical Engineering and a J.D.
 His technical experience and language skills are invaluable to his clients in a global marketplace.
 Hao has drafted freedom-to-operate, non-infringement, patentability, and invalidity opinions.
 In addition to his prosecution work, he provides advice to prospective and existing clients about patent strategies in the U.S. and China.
 He has handled patent appeals before the U.S. Patent & Trademark Office.
 He works with a broad spectrum of technologies including: communication systems, data processing systems, analog and digital circuits, medical imaging systems, smartphones and wearable devices, microprocessor architectures, signal processing devices, semiconductor devices, financial instruments and trading as well as LCD and LED devices.

 Virginia Yang practices environmental, natural resources and conservation law and currently serves as legal counsel at the Illinois Department of Natural Resources.
 Her work includes USEPA Superfund matters, FEMA grants & appeals, and administrative rule making.
 Most notably, she served as Administrative Law Judge for the Department of Natural Resources in the 2014 Lake Michigan Water Allocation issue and was appointed as Special Assistant Attorney General for IDNR Office of Mines and Minerals in 2009.
 Virginia obtained her law degree from the DePaul University College of Law and her M.S. and B.A. from University of Illinois at Urbana-Champaign.
-Virginia is the first recipient of the 2016 Justice Laura Liu Lifetime Achievement Service Award from the Chinese American Bar Association for her work as CABA President from 1990-2002.
+Virginia is the first recipient of the 2016 Justice Laura Liu Lifetime Achievement Service Award from the Chinese American Bar Association for her work with CABA, including as President from 1995-2002.

 Gary represents clients in high-stake and complex business litigation matters nationwide.
 A partner in SmithAmundsen LLC’s commercial litigation group, Gary has secured victories through both trial and arbitration for his client in cases involving breach of contract, intellectual property, false advertising, unfair competition, business fraud and other disputes.
 Gary has been recognized by NAPABA as one of Best Lawyers Under 40 in 2015.
 He is the immediate past President of the Chinese American Bar Association and is a recipient of the Presidential Leadership Award from the organization.
 Gary is a past board member of AABA Chicago and received its Member of the Year Award in 2010.
 He was recognized as one of 40 Illinois Attorneys Under 40 to Watch by Chicago Daily Law Bulletin.
 Gary is currently a member of NAPABA’s Board of Governors.